 Antara Modules on different Smart Chains are fully interoperable.
 Logic like “if X happens on Smart Chain A → it unlocks Y on Smart Chain B” can be set up easily using the built-in trustless oracle module, and it works across Smart Chain Clusters.

-Smart Chains using transfer of logic interoperability need to be secured by Komodo’s Delayed Proof-of-Work notarization.
+Smart Chains using transfer of logic interoperability need to be secured by Komodo’s Delayed Proof-of-Work security.

 Interoperability between an Antara Smart Chain and an external blockchain

-Complex decentralized applications sometimes need to connect to external blockchains like Bitcoin or Ethereum.
+Complex decentralized exchanges and dApps need to connect to external blockchains like Bitcoin or Ethereum.
 Transfer of value between a Smart Chain and external blockchains is readily available, and business logic interoperability can be achieved using oracles.

 Transfer of value